Tripoli International Airport: Post-war

+An oblique photograph of the newly opened terminal at the airport, 1978.

 The airport closed from March 2011 to October 2011 as a result of the United Nations Security Council establishing a no-fly zone over Libya.
 The Zintan Brigade captured the airport during their advance on Tripoli on 21 August 2011.
 The airport was officially reopened on 11 October 2011.

 On 14 July 2014, the airport was the site of fierce battle as militias from the city of Misrata attempted to take control of the airport.
 The airport has been closed to flights since the clashes.
 On 23 August 2014, after 40 days of clashes, Zintan forces, which controlled the airport, withdrew.
 The Los Angeles Times reported that at least 90% of the airport's facilities and 20 airplanes were destroyed in the fighting.

 While still under the control of Misrata militias, the VIP terminal, which had not been not as badly damaged, was reopened on 16 February 2017.
 A new passenger terminal is in planning by the political body representing the militias.

 In April 2019, the airport was captured by forces loyal to the Libyan National Army (LNA) and its leader Khalifa Haftar and was held for over a year, despite the control of the airport passing back to the GNA briefly in May 2019.
 Due to its location at the southern border of the Tripoli Metropolitan Area, it served as a part of the larger suburban stronghold of Qasr bin Ghashir village south of Tripoli City, used as a staging ground in attacks attempting to capture or weaken GNA's hold of the capital.
 As a result of ongoing clashes, it was acknowledged that the open terrain was subject to retaliatory and preliminary bombing by the GNA from Tripoli frontier, making it unusable as an airport.

 The airport, along with the village of Qasr bin Ghashir, was retaken in June 2020 by the GNA as part of its 2020 offensive to push back the LNA and end the siege of the capital city.
 The taking of the airport signified that the GNA had regained control of the entire city and metropolitan area of Tripoli.